Barbara Justice

-Barbara J. Justice-Muhammad is an American forensic and clinical psychiatrist as well as a surgical oncologist.
-The first African-American woman to be trained in general surgery at Columbia University Medical Center.
-She has worked at Harlem Hospital, Abundant Life Clinic and at Memorial Sloane Kettering sites in New York.
-She is well known for her long-running New York radio show, Medical View and You, and was honored in 1996 when Mayor David Dinkins proclaimed a citywide Barbara Justice Day for her contribution to the health of the community.
+Barbara J. Justice-Muhammad is an American forensic and clinical psychiatrist as well as a surgical oncologist, and the first African-American woman to be trained in general surgery at Columbia University Medical Center.
+She worked at Harlem Hospital, and Memorial Sloane Kettering sites in New York City.
+She is well known for her long-running New York radio show, Medical View and You, and was honored in 1996 when Mayor David Dinkins proclaimed a citywide Barbara Justice Day for her contribution to the community's health.

 Biography

-Justice received a BA form the City University of New York, and did Post BA/ Pre Med studies at both Columbia University and Connecticut College.
-Upon attaining her MD from Howard University College of Medicine in Washington DC in 1977, she had an interest in pursuing both surgery and psychiatry, and intended to eventually practice both.
+Justice received a BA from the City College of New York.
+In 1971, she did Post BA / Pre-Medicine studies at Columbia University and Connecticut College.
+After attaining her MD from Howard University College of Medicine in Washington DC in 1977, she had an interest in pursuing both surgery and psychiatry, and intended to eventually practice both.
 While at Howard, she became pregnant with her son, Kamao Justice Douglas, but refused to quit school.

 Justice states that she felt isolated until she received support from the Nation of Islam.
 People began to think that she had actually joined when she began researching the origin of the AIDS virus with medical members of the organization.
 However, Justice never joined the Nation of Islam in 1994.